 What is hidden hunger?

 The salads that we eat today are probably not as nutritious anymore, as compared to decades ago.
 This is due to soil depletion – where modern agricultural methods have stripped the nutrients out of the fruits and vegetables that are grown, in exchange for faster-growing and more pest-resistant crops.
-Not forgetting the fast-paced society that we live in, it is not surprising that one would experience stress and anxiety on a daily basis.
+Not forgetting the fast-paced society that we live in; it is not surprising that one would experience stress and anxiety daily.
 This takes a toll on our body and causes us to turn to unhealthy habits to de-stress such as alcohol, smoking or even medications to feel better.
-We look for a quick fix to satisfy our hunger so that we can quickly get back to our work desk, and these food choices are often not the most ideal.
+We look for a quick fix to satisfy our hunger so that we can quickly get back to our work desks, and these food choices are often not the most ideal.
 All these factors have made it almost impossible for us to get all the vitamins and minerals we need solely from the food we eat.

 As the famous Chinese philosopher Sun Tzu once said, “Know yourself and you will win all battles”.